lommaks777/alena/.qoder/repowiki/en/content/User Workflows.md

 5. [System Integration and Data Flow](#system-integration-and-data-flow)

 ## Introduction
 This document details the primary user and administrative workflows in the alena application, a quiz-based tool designed to assess the adaptation stage of individuals in a new country.
-The application guides users through a 9-question assessment, delivers AI-generated personalized feedback, and facilitates scheduling coaching sessions.
+The application guides users through a 10-question assessment (including name input), delivers AI-generated personalized feedback, and facilitates scheduling coaching sessions.
 Administrators can view aggregated response statistics through a dedicated interface.
-The system leverages client-side JavaScript, serverless API endpoints on Vercel, and a JSON file for persistent data storage.
+The system leverages client-side JavaScript, serverless API endpoints on Vercel, and Supabase for persistent data storage.
+Recent updates have reorganized the quiz flow, added a new concern question, and enhanced the result prompt.

 ## User Workflow